ericflores108/one-env-cli/README.md

 ```

 This command will retrieve the specified 1Password item, transform it into a Postman environment, and create the environment in Postman.

+All 1Password secrets are retrieved through 1Password CLI.

 ## License